 In the jalapeno, most of the capsaicin is found in the core.
 The membrane to which the seeds are attached is loaded with the stuff and also coats the seeds through contact.
 Slice a pepper lengthwise and scrape away the membrane and seeds inside and the mild heat and flavorful flesh left behind is well-suited for uses beyond rocking the Scoville scale.

-I don’t know about you, but a little no-muss/no-fuss goes a long way with me during a hectic holiday season.
+I don’t know about you, but a little no-muss/no-fuss goes a long way with me.

 Puree jalapenos, lemon juice and zest and 1 cup of vinegar in a food processor.